Secularism in India: Views

 Amartya Sen, the Indian Nobel Laureate, suggests that secularism in the political – as opposed to ecclesiastical – sense requires the separation of the state from any particular religious order.
 This, claims Sen, can be interpreted in at least two different ways: "The first view argues the state be equidistant from all religions – refusing to take sides and having a neutral attitude towards them.
 The second view insists that the state must not have any relation at all with any religion," quotes Minhaz Merchant.
 In both interpretations, secularism goes against giving any religion a privileged position in the activities of the state.
 Sen argues that the first form is more suited to India, where there is no demand that the state stay clear of any association with any religious matter whatsoever.
 Rather what is needed is to make sure that in so far as the state has to deal with different religions and members of different religious communities, there must be a basic symmetry of treatment.
 Sen does not claim that modern India is symmetric in its treatment or offer any views of whether acceptance of sharia in matters such as child marriage is equivalent to having a neutral attitude towards a religion.
 Critics of Sen claim that secularism, as practised in India, is not the secularism of first or second variety Sen enumerates.

 Pakistani columnist Farman Nawaz in his article "Why Indian Muslim Ullema are not popular in Pakistan?" states "Maulana Arshad Madani stated that seventy years ago the cause of division of India was sectarianism and if today again the same temptation will raise its head then results will be the same.
 Maulana Arshad Madani considers secularism inevitable for the unity of India."
 Maulana Arshad Madani is a staunch critic of sectarianism in India.
 He is of the opinion that India was divided in 1947 because of sectarianism.
-He suggests secularism inevitable for the solidarity and integrity of India.
+He suggests that secularism is inevitable for the solidarity and integrity of India.

-India’s former vice president Hamid Ansari said in an interview published by The Wire on August 7, 2022 that secularism is critical to the integrity of the country and its steady weakening is endangering India’s future.
-He also said that India’s 15% Muslim population is hurt by the prejudice they face and feel they are being ill-treated.
-He expressed his concerns about India’s future in this hostile environment but hoped that things will change.
+Professor of Medieval History at Jawaharlal Nehru University and The Hindu columnist Harbans Mukhia suggests that there was a dichotomy between secularism and communalism that took centerstage during India's freedom struggle.
+In Mukhia's view, while secularism and communalism were each other’s negation historically, with the Congress embodying the former and the Muslim League the latter, conceptually they both shared the category of community.
+To him, the Congress' conception of secularism was "just about half a step ahead of communalism".